mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

  ^   <   <   <
 ```

 Does SARSA always converge to the optimal policy?
 The answer is yes, SARSA converges with probability 1 as long as all the state-action pairs are visited an infinite number of times.
 This assumption is called by [Russel and Norvig](http://aima.cs.berkeley.edu/) **Greedy in the Limit of Infinite Exploration (GLIE)**.
 A GLIE scheme must try each action in each state an unbounded number of times to avoid having a finite probability that an optimal action is missed because of an unusually bad series of outcomes.
 In our grid world it can happen that an unlucky initialisation leads to a bad policy which keep the agent far from certain states.
 In the [second post](https://mpatacchiola.github.io/blog/2017/01/15/dissecting-reinforcement-learning-2.html) we used the assumption of **exploring starts** to guarantee a uniform exploration of all the state-action pairs.
 However exploring starts can be hard to apply in a large state space.
 An alternative solution is called **ε-greedy policy**.
 An ε-greedy policy explores all the states taking the action with the highest value but with a small probability ε it selects an action at random.
-After defining $$ 0 \leq \sigma \leq 1 $$ as a uniform random number drawn at each time step, we select the action $$ a $$ as follow:
+After defining $$ 0 \leq \sigma \leq 1 $$ as a uniform random number drawn at each time step, and $$ A $$ as the set containing all the available action, we select the action $$ a $$ as follow:

 $$\pi(s) = \begin{cases} \underset{a}{\text{ argmax }} Q(s, a) & \text{if}\ \sigma > \epsilon; \\ a \sim A(s) & \text{if}\ \sigma \leq \epsilon; \end{cases}$$